-In Indology a student of Macdonell.
+In Indology she was a student of Macdonell.
 She was intimately familiar with the religions in Gujarat and wrote important contributions.
-Because of the old-fashioned way of publishing books as “Mrs. Sinclair Stevenson” has resulted in kess careful librarians and bibliographers ascribing them to her husband.
+The old-fashioned way of naming the author as “Mrs. Sinclair Stevenson” has resulted in less careful librarians and bibliographers ascribing them to her husband.

 – First steps in Gujarati.
 8+161 p.
 1913

 – The Rites of the Twice-Born.
 24+474 p.
 Oxford 1920.

 – Without the Pale: the Life Story of an Outcaste.
 11+89 p.
 5 pl.
 The Religious Life of India.
 1930 (the Ḍheḍs of Gujarat).